Behindertenverband-Leipzig/accessibility-icons/README.md

 ## Icons in SVG format

 Icons are provided as SVG files.

-## Why this repository?

-We are open for contributions and welcome further advices or critics.
+This format allows everybody to modify and adapt icons for a given use case.

 ## Acknowledgement